Coronavirus (COVID-19)

 Day opportunities provide a safe, informal, friendly place for you to make friends and enjoy both community activities and activities in the centres.
 They can also give carers or family a break from their caring roles and take some time for their own interests.

-To find out if you are eligible for this service please contact Gateway to care.
+To find out if you are eligible for this service please contact adult social care services.

 Many people feel anxious at the thought of using day opportunities but you can be pleasantly surprised when you find out what we can offer as a service.
 This could benefit the individual and their family.